simonesilvestroni/m2m-website/_pages/contact.md

 ---
 ## Hire me

-I’m available for hire: [reach out via email](mailto:hello@minutestomidnight.co.uk) and let me know what do you need help with.
+I’m available for hire: [reach out via email](mailto:hello@minutestomidnight.co.uk){:rel="me"} and let me know what do you need help with.
 We’ll take it from there.

 If you need bass tracks or production, it's possible to hire me through [SoundBetter](https://soundbetter.com/profiles/206552-minutes-to-midnight){:target="_blank" rel="noopener"}, a safe and secure platform to hire freelance musicians.